Benton-Michael/mern_2023/lecture/week1/day3/day3.md

 - React is based on a declarative, functional programming paradigm.
 - While it does not strictly adhere to a pure functional programming style, it makes heavy use of functional concepts and patterns.

+# Wrap Up: We have now..
+- Made our first components and introduced props
+- Remember, Props is just an object!
+- Components make it easy to duplicate sections of code while also having them display different information to the user
+- We cannot change props.
+Props are immutable (see Be Pure rule above)
+- To get around this, we'll use hooks